 Hours: 10am – 8pm

 Amoreiras Shopping Center offers 200 stores, 50 restaurants, and seven movie screens.
+Open since the 1980s, it is the oldest of the malls in Lisbon.

 The coolest thing about this shopping center is the viewpoint on the top floor of the Amoreiras Towers.
 The Amoreiras 360° view is one of the highest points in the city.